roshanis/10kings/chapter2_alauddin_khilji_final.md

 Most rulers command from the rear.
 Alauddin commanded from wherever the fighting was thickest.

-I learned to respect courage above all else growing up Mongol.
+I learned to respect courage above all else in my Mongol upbringing.
 This sultan would have earned honor in any tribe from the Gobi to the Caspian.

 The siege of Chittor in 1303.
 The Rajput defenders had turned every approach into a killing ground.
 The stones there were so hot from the sun that you could fry meat on them.
 We lost more men to heatstroke than to arrows that first week.
 The smell of siege, unwashed bodies, rotting horses, burning oil, made every breath an exercise in discipline.